Leather Education & Community Links

 - By 1979 there were reportedly over 20 clubs in California alone.
 Some clubs were more formal, dressing in uniforms for events, others were less formal.

+These clubs became family, members spent weekends and holidays together and helped each other out when needed.
 Because of potential police raids, early gay motorcycle groups, like other gay groups, were typically secretive as openness could result in members loss of jobs and criminal prosecution.

 Gay motorcycle clubs, like the clubs of straight motorcycle culture in general, offered brotherhood, adventure, and typically reflected a disaffection with the mainstream culture of post-World War II America.
-Perhaps as a result, the leather community that emerged from the motorcycle clubs also became the practical and symbolic location for gay men’s open exploration of kink and responsible BDSM.
+Perhaps as a result, the leather community that emerged from the motorcycle clubs also became the practical and symbolic location for gay men’s open exploration of consensual kink and responsible BDSM.